 We’ll help you find the right support

-Perhaps you’re going through something overwhelmingly challenging or traumatic.
-You may feel trapped by repetitive thought patterns that eat away at your self-confidence, reinforcing any negative self-image you may have.
-Maybe, life just seems meaningless—where your sense of humour, being with the people you love, and doing things that usually make you happy, have all but disappeared.
-Most of us experience problems like these from time to time.
-But when talking with close friends, or trying to sort things on your own, isn’t enough, getting some professional therapy in the form of psychological counselling could be helpful.
+Perhaps you are going through something overwhelming, challenging or traumatic?
+You may feel trapped by repetitive thought patterns that are eating away at your self-confidence and reinforcing any negative self-image you may have.
+Maybe life just seems meaningless and your sense of humour, being with the people you love and doing things that usually make you happy, has disappeared.
+Most of us experience problems like these from time to time – but when talking with loved ones and close friends or trying to sort things on your own isn’t working, getting some professional therapy in the form of psychological counselling can be life-saving.

-In our busy lives it’s often hard to find the time to slow down, reflect, become aware of our feelings and how thoughts affect us.
+In our busy lives it is often hard to find the time to slow down, reflect, and become aware of our feelings and how thoughts affect us.
 This is where therapy can be so beneficial.

 The relationship between client and therapist is one based on mutual trust.
-Good, skilful therapy doesn’t rush things.
-It meets you where you are right now, walking alongside, always at your pace.
+Good, skilful therapy is not rushed.
+It meets you where you are right now, walking alongside - and always at your pace.
 It provides a supportive, safe space in which to freely express your emotions.
-Equip you with different psychological tools to cope better with difficulties.
-Perhaps even bring more awareness and peace of mind.
-Then, as the therapy helps you heal and become more resilient, you’re able to grow into your full potential.
+It helps equip you with different psychological tools to cope better with difficulties and can even bring more awareness and peace of mind.
+Then, as the therapy helps you heal and become more resilient, you are able to grow into your full potential.

 "A therapist is someone you can talk to openly and confidentially – without any judgement."

 - Stress and panic attacks

 - Relationship problems (e.g. separation and divorce, intimacy issues)